 “Winter is an etching, spring a watercolor, summer an oil painting, and autumn a mosaic of them all.”

 As the sun sets on summer and the crisp air brings in fall, refresh your sun-faded garden with a mosaic of wonderful autumn colors.
 A new season gives us the opportunity to do something new, bold and beautiful in the garden.
 These five plants will thrive throughout fall and early winter.

 Mums are a great way to brighten any spot in the garden.

-- Available in many shades of red, orange, white, pink and yellow.
+- Available in many shades of red, orange, white, pink, purple and yellow.

 - Mums typically bloom August through November with flowers that last several weeks.